-XTM allows you to alter the way it maps the emulated CGA text colours onto your grey LCD screen.
+XTM allows you to alter the way it maps the emulated CGA text colours onto your LCD screen.
+This is particularly important if your machine has a monochrome screen, but can be useful on a colour machine too.
 Select View from the pop-up menu bar to choose which of four styles you prefer.